klis87/redux-requests/docusaurus/docs/tutorial/10-automatic-normalisation.md

 ---
 title: 10.
 Automatic normalisation
-description: 10th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: 10th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 ## What is normalisation?